|Page tools: Print Page Print All RSS Search this Product|

 For all MPHS topics, general demographic information such as age, sex, labour force characteristics, education and income are also available.

-This chapter describes the broad survey methodology of the MPHS.
-For information on the four labour related MPHS topics that have been conducted to date, see Chapter 22.1.
-Barriers and Incentives to Labour Force Participation, Chapter 22.2: Retirement and Retirement Intentions, Chapter 22.3: Work-Related Injuries, and Chapter 22.4: Qualifications and Work.
+This section describes the broad survey methodology of the MPHS.
+For information on the four labour related MPHS topics that have been conducted to date, see the following sub sections: Barriers and Incentives to Labour Force Participation; Retirement and Retirement Intentions; Work-Related Injuries; and Qualifications and Work.

 OBJECTIVES OF THE MULTIPURPOSE HOUSEHOLD SURVEY